 2 of these 4 wires belong to the heater element inside the oxygen sensor.
 The other 2 are the ones that provide the oxygen content info of the exhaust, to the PCM (Powertrain Control Module = Fuel Injection Computer).

-The chart below will help us to identify all of the upstream oxygen sensor wires on your 97, 98, or 99 Dodge or Plymouth Neon with a 2.0L engine (SOHC or DOHC).
+The chart below will help us to identify all of the upstream oxygen sensor wires on your 1996 through 2001 Dodge Ram pick-up.

 Where To Buy The Oxygen Sensor And Save Some $$$

-I'm sure you've heard Benjamin Franklin's ‘a penny saved is a penny earned’ and well, in this section I'll tell you where you can buy the new oxygen sensor you need for your Dodge or Plymouth Neon.
+I'm sure you've heard Benjamin Franklin's ‘A Penny Saved Is A Penny Earned’ and well, in this section I'll tell you where you can buy the new oxygen sensor you need for your Dodge Ram.